bulkzooi/PipelineCleaning/README.md

 A temp Edifact fix: Better, easier and more accesible syntax rules to structure data,  https://en.wikipedia.org/wiki/XML/EDIFACT
 Maintainer: UN/CEFACT
+If it is required to develop new standards (for example formats, code lists, syntax bindings etc.), it wouldbe easier to build upon the existing work within TC440.
+This means that needs within Catalogues, Ordering, Fulfilment and Invoice can be developed faster

 Probems:
 Mess, Binaries, list, roadmaps, todo's. and proprietary formats misusing sane standards with wrong definitions and grouping. support for Postgres DBm Mulesoft, IBM Integration Bus (IIB).